yiwan330445/rcc/docs/usecases.md

   prohibited (using pre-made hololib.zip environments, or importing prebuild environments build elsewhere)
 * pull and run community created robots without Control Room requirement
+* use rcc provided holotree environments as soft-containers (they are isolated environments, but also have access to rest of your machine resources)

 ## What is available from conda-forge?